docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 | mail-data   |   10Gi  | /var/mail               | Stores emails                        |
 | mail-state  |   1Gi   | /var/mail-state         | Stores [state](https://docker-mailserver.github.io/docker-mailserver/latest/faq/#what-about-the-docker-datadmsmail-state-directory) for mail services       |
 | mail-log    |   1Gi   | /var/log/mail           | Stores log files                     |

+The PVCs are then mounted to `volumeMounts` via the `persistence` key.
+Each `volumeMount` must specify a volume name and mount path.
+It is also possbile to set a subpath via the `subPath` key.

+Extra volumes and volume mounts may be added using the `extraVolumes` and `extraVolumeMounts` keys.

+## Upgrading to Version 5
+Version 5.0 upgrades docker-mailserver to version 15.
+This version of the chart *does* include backwards incompatible changes

+### PersistentVolumeClaims

+Previously by default the Chart created four persistent volume claims and then mounted them to the container.
+This made it difficult for users that want to use just one Volume.
+Therefore the `persistence` key was spit into two keys:

+* `persistent_volume_claims`
+* `persistence`

+This separate the creation of PVCs from mounting their associated volumes.
+If you previously overrode the creation of PVCs or their mount paths you will need to update your custom `values.yaml` file.

+## Upgrading to Version 4
+Version 4.0 upgrades docker-mailserver to version 14.
+There are no backwards incompatible changes in the chart.

 ## Upgrading to Version 3